tarwn/lessthandot-hugo/blogs/content/posts/2011-08-10-t-sql-tuesday-21-a.md

 </p>

 <p class="MsoNormal" style="margin: 0in 0in 10pt;">
-  <span style="font-size: small;"><span style="font-family: Calibri;">One of the most critical aspects to database designs I’ve learned is: Business Logic has no place in T-SQL and most of all at the transactional level.<span style="mso-spacerun: yes;">  </span>Databases are meant to store data.<span style="mso-spacerun: yes;">  </span>T-SQL is a set based language that is downright horrid at conditional logic or implementing rules based on the business.<span style="mso-spacerun: yes;">  </span>Implementing rules based on data is different.<span style="mso-spacerun: yes;">  </span>Defaults, constraints…all are good to manage the storage of data.<span style="mso-spacerun: yes;">  </span>The performance that came from this 300 line trigger based on the business logic completely drowned the applications speed and ability to insert new records on this particular table.<span style="mso-spacerun: yes;">  </span>That table happened to be the most critical table and starting point to an entire ticketing process.<span style="mso-spacerun: yes;">  </span>So we can see how having it function optimally was critical.<span style="mso-spacerun: yes;">  </span></span></span>
+  <span style="font-size: small;"><span style="font-family: Calibri;">One of the most critical aspects to database designs I've learned is: Business Logic has no place in T-SQL and most of all at the transactional level.<span style="mso-spacerun: yes;">  </span>Databases are meant to store data.<span style="mso-spacerun: yes;">  </span>T-SQL is a set based language that is downright horrid at conditional logic or implementing rules based on the business.<span style="mso-spacerun: yes;">  </span>Implementing rules based on data is different.<span style="mso-spacerun: yes;">  </span>Defaults, constraints...all are good to manage the storage of data.<span style="mso-spacerun: yes;">  </span>The performance that came from this 300 line trigger based on the business logic completely drowned the applications speed and ability to insert new records on this particular table.<span style="mso-spacerun: yes;">  </span>That table happened to be the most critical table and starting point to an entire ticketing process.<span style="mso-spacerun: yes;">  </span>So we can see how having it function optimally was critical.<span style="mso-spacerun: yes;">  </span></span></span>
 </p>

 <p class="MsoNormal" style="margin: 0in 0in 10pt;">